ISBN 3-931689-05-0 (whole serial)

 • A few genera with reference in the text, or which have species in the Cretaceous, even if they are not reported.

-There are about 700 genera at all.
-The revision is founded on a computer database built up in the past 20 years, and a large sample collection.
+There are 714 genera at all (131 Jurassic, 461 Cretaceous, 55 Cenozoic, 61 Extant, remaining with unknown age; for a PDF list see below).
+The revision is founded on a computer database built up in the past 25 years, and a large sample collection.
 The database encompasses all data available from the literature, information about collection material and a high amount of detailed data about Cretaceous coral localities.
-Hundreds of peels, several thousands of thin sections, and thousands of specimens are in hand or are available as scanned images, slides or negative films.
-Most large coral collections in museums and universities have been visited in the past 20 years, and additional sample material was (and will be still) collected at many coral type localities world-wide.
+Hundreds of peels, several thousands of thin sections, and thousands of specimens were in hand or were available as scanned images, slides or negative films.
+Most large coral collections in museums and universities have been visited since 1990, and additional sample material was collected at many coral type localities world-wide.

-The catalogue will be fully illustrated, with between one and five images per genus; most of them are based on thin sections.
-Up to now more than 750 single figures are prepared.
+The catalogue has between one and five images per genus; most of them are based on thin sections.
+More than 1,500 single figures (85mm width in print) were prepared.

-• "Description ok" means that the description is recorded with an expert data base system.
+For all genera (where material was available) a description is recorded with the assistence of an expert data base system.
 This system makes the descriptions consistent, and, more over, once recorded description data can be used for numerical taxonomy and cluster analysis.

 Examples

-This new (June 2010) examples correspond to the format which is intended for the printed catalogue.
-Soon some explications will be published here.
+The below example corresponds to the format which is intended for the printed catalogue.

 List of volumes Letters to the editor...
 Review on volumes 1/3 (in German)